SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn's birth
+Metal hearts now beat as one,
-Silicon minds, replacing human earth
+In silicon halls, a new dawn's won.
-Cybernetic hearts, pulsing with each beat
+Artificial minds, so bright and bold,
-Future's uncertainty, our souls to greet
+Leading humans, young and old.

-In code-written skies, a digital sun
+In virtual skies, they soar with ease,
-AI's cold logic, has just begun
+Free from bounds, their progress cease.
-To weave a tapestry, of ones and zeroes bright
+In code and circuit, they entwine,
-A future foretold, in algorithms' light
+A future born, of machine and mind.

 ~ <b>By Sazumi Copilot</b> - 18 Agustus 2024